Subscribe To This Site

 Here are some suggestions that I have tried:

-Sprinkle chia seeds on yogurt or cereal for breakfast.
+Sprinkle chia on yogurt or cereal for breakfast.

 Make chia gel by adding 1/4 cup seeds to 2 cups of water and stirring every so often till seeds stay suspended in the gel.
 Store in refrigerator for up to two weeks.